-Getting the compensation you deserve includes personal injury claims and loss of earnings, but did you know there are lots of other hidden costs you’re legally entitled to claim for?
+When thinking about getting the compensation you deserve you might just think about personal injury and loss of earnings, but did you know there are lots of other expenses you’re legally entitled to claim for?

 Under the law, if you are involved in an accident that wasn’t your fault, then you’re entitled, through compensation, to be put back into the same position you would have been if the accident had not happened.

 Here are at least nine overlooked costs most car accident victims forget to claim for.

 After building up your No Claims Discount, there is a risk with any claim of losing your NCD.

 This varies with each insurer, and if you do find yourself losing your years of NCD, you should receive compensation for this loss.